adityaphl/adwaakhtara/README.md

 # Hi, I'm Aditya!👋
-I'm an informatics engineering student.
+I'm an informatics engineering student👷.
+I have an interest in computer networks, but nowadays I also want to hone my programming skills.

 ### Tools:
 <p>